 Precisely because our bodies serve God in worship, in ministry to the neighbor, and in the care of the earth, we have to keep our bodies healthy.
 Christian mission from the beginning has included the ministry of healing.
 Medical missions have been an indispensable part of Christian missionary activity.
 The image below is of Mother Theresa’s hospital in Calcutta, India.

 The body is not just an important aspect of Christian theology; it is fundamental to it.
 Christian theology, worship, sacraments, mission, and spirituality are all about the body because God created us as bodies in the first place and will recreate us as bodies in the resurrection of the body in the last place.
-Against the body shame in so much of our culture today, we need to retrieve the sense of the sanctity of our bodies and, in the words of St. Paul, glorify God in our bodies which God created good.
+Against the body shame in so much of our culture today, we need to retrieve the sense of the sanctity of our bodies and, in the words of St. Paul, glorify God in our bodies.
+Our bodies are God’s good creation and there is nothing shameful about them.

 Pastor Frank Senn